 What Are the Signs and Symptoms of non-Hodgkin Lymphoma?

 Exposure to Roundup has been associated with serious health issues, including non-Hodgkin lymphoma.
 Symptoms of lymphoma can vary, but often include:

 - Swollen abdomen

 - Shortness of breath

 - Changes in personality, and

 - Feeling full after eating only a small amount of food.

-Have you experienced any of these symptoms after being exposed to Roundup weed killer?
+Have you experienced any of these symptoms after being exposed to Roundup herbicide?
 Seek medical attention immediately.
 Early intervention can provide you with the best prognosis and chance of survival.